jpratt2/CucumberTemplateJava/README.md

 ----

-To run a single scenario from the command line, add a tag such as @this before the Scenario.
+To run a special list of scenarios from the command line, add a tag such as @special before the Scenario.

-    mvn test -Dcucumber.options="--tags @this"
+    mvn test -Dcucumber.options="--tags @special"

 Or you may use the scenario name: